 Each officer is a voting member of the Executive Board.

 1. It shall be the duty of the President to preside at all meetings; to appoint all committee chairpersons and special committees, as needed; to act as ex-officio member of all committees, except the Nominating Committee and Audit Committee.
 The President shall represent the Club at the fall, winter and spring Federation meetings and District 1 meeting.
 The President shall perform such other duties as pertain to the office; shall furnish each Executive Board Member a specification of duties as defined in the Bylaws; and shall give to the new President any past President’s records and the outgoing years’ records by June 1.
 The President has authority to execute written contracts on behalf of the Club with the approval of the Executive Board.
-She shall be certain that all reports, due annually to the Federation, are filed by their established deadlines.
+The President shall be certain that all reports, due annually to the Federation, are filed by their established deadlines.

 2. The Parliamentarian shall be the immediate past President.
-She shall fill any vacancy occurring on the Executive Board until said vacancy in filled, with the exception of the office of President.
-She shall serve as a member of the Nominating Committee.
-She coordinates and plans the Installation Dinner and shall be responsible for the purchase and presentation of the gift for the outgoing President.
+The Parliamentarian shall fill any vacancy occurring on the Executive Board until said vacancy in filled, including the office of President.
+The Parliamentarian shall serve as a member of the Nominating Committee.
+The Parliamentarian coordinates and plans the Installation Dinner and shall be responsible for the purchase and presentation of the gift for the outgoing President.
 The Parliamentarian shall be ready at all times to advise the organization in regard to all questions on parliamentary usage which may be referred to her as necessary to conduct the committees’ business.
 If the past President is unable to serve as Parliamentarian, the President shall appoint a Parliamentarian.

-3. The President Elect shall assume the duties of the President in the absence of the President or in the event of her inability to serve and shall perform such duties as from time to time may be designated by the President and/or Executive Board.
-The President Elect will become familiar with all activities pertaining to the office of the President and share primary responsibilities with the President for service as Club representative as requested by the President.
+3. The President-Elect shall assume the duties of the President in the absence of the President or in the event of her inability to serve and shall perform such duties as from time to time may be designated by the President and/or Executive Board.
+The President-Elect will become familiar with all activities pertaining to the office of the President and share primary responsibilities with the President for service as Club representative as requested by the President.

-4. It shall be the duties of the Vice-Presidents in their order to preside in the absence of the President and President Elect and perform other duties as may be assigned to them.
-Each Vice-President may select as many committee members as necessary to conduct the committee’s business.
+4. It shall be the duties of the Vice Presidents in the order listed below to preside in the absence of the President and President-Elect and perform other duties as may be assigned to them.
+Each Vice President may select as many committee members as necessary to conduct the committee’s business.

-The First Vice-President shall be responsible for Membership and Yearbook.
-She shall maintain a roster of paid members.
-She shall ensure that attendance is recorded at all Club meetings and activities.
-She shall greet members and guests at all meetings.
-She shall be in charge of nametags and a sign-in log.
-She shall produce the annual yearbook.
-Each active member should be provided with a copy.
-She may also send a yearbook to any Texas A&M University and/or Federation official upon request.
+a.
+Vice President Membership.
+The Vice President Membership shall maintain a roster of paid members, ensure that attendance is recorded at all Club meetings and activities, greet members and guests at all meetings, and be in charge of nametags and a sign-in log.
+This office will oversee the production of the yearbook and sale of club t-shirts.
+The Vice President Membership will submit the yearbook for archive and to the Federation.

-The Second Vice-President shall be responsible for Programs and shall make arrangements for and have charge of all programs for the Club as approved by the President.
-She will plan the meetings and procure a speaker and/or activities for the meeting.
+b.
+Vice President Programs shall make arrangements for and have charge of all programs for the Club as approved by the President.
+The Vice President Programs will procure a speaker and/or activities for the meeting.
 Gifts and honoraria for the speaker shall not exceed the amount set by the Executive Board and the annual budget.
+This office will oversee the Ring of Honor and Big Event Luncheon committees.